ZeRy0X/MoneySaver-Release/README.md

 - 📊 **Expense & Income Tracking**
   Easily record and categorize your transactions.

-- 💰 **Budget Management**
-  Set budgets and keep your spending under control.

-- 📈 **Statistics & Charts**
-  Visualize your financial habits with detailed analytics.

 - 🔒 **Secure Local Data Storage**
   Your data stays stored locally for better privacy and security.